The Economy of Japan

 The well-balanced nature of these imports and exports makes Japan’s economy 3rd largest economy in the world.
 Japan is also known for highly protecting imports.
-Crops such as rice, which are extremely important to the economy, are taxed with high tariffs.
+Crops such as rice are extremely important to the economy and are taxed with high tariffs.

 Exports: a Strong and Competitive Japan

-In order to remain as the 3rd largest economy, Japan must provide a decent amount of exports in relation to imports.
-Japans major exports are manufactured goods such as cars, electronic devices, and computer parts.
+To remain as the 3rd largest economy, Japan must provide a decent amount of exports in relation to imports.
+Japan’s major exports are manufactured goods such as cars, electronic devices, and computer parts.
 Although Japan provides most of its goods to China or the United States ($148.1 Billion to the United States in 2006), these other countries receive a significant share of these exports:

 - South Korea